Backstage edits and formats all listings to fit its casting-site style and editorial guidelines.

 There is no refund available for not appearing in print.
 However, if you paid for the "Print Spotlight" upgrade, your notice will receive expedited treatment from Backstage's editors and will still be highlighted as a special Spotlight item in search results online, even if it does not make it into the offline magazine.

-In print, casting notices may be edited for size dependent on space and wording; contact Backstage for special rates if a guaranteed word-count is required or for other special requests.
+In the magazine, listings may be further edited down in size, dependent on available space and the length of the listing; contact Backstage for special rates if a guaranteed word-count is required or for other special requests.

-For assistance and more details, contact Backstage's casting editors:
+For assistance and more details, contact Backstage at www.backstage.com/contact.